-You work eight hours or more then go home to your family and maybe have an hour to sit and breathe at the end of the day.
-You’ll need to find ways to transition more relaxation time into that busy day before leaving for a trip, so your attempt to destress on vacation doesn’t shock your system.
+You work eight hours or more, either at the office or from home, then transition into family mode and maybe have an hour to sit and breathe at the end of the day.
+You’ll need to find ways to institute more relaxation time into that busy day before leaving for a trip, so your attempt to destress on vacation doesn’t shock your system.

 Begin in the morning.
-You might get up a little earlier and spend 10 minutes meditating, doing breathing exercises or stretching your muscles.
+You might get up a little earlier and spend 10 minutes meditating, doing breathing exercises, or stretching your muscles.
 Really think about what it will feel like to be free from work.
-The relaxation prep will energize you at the office as you prepare to take the time off.
+The relaxation prep will energize you at work as you prepare to take the time off.

 Develop a plan that allows you to hand off the things that will need attention while you’re away.
 Who is going to manage the daily reports, for example?
 Who is in charge of your clients while you are gone?
 Make a list of your key responsibilities and who is tasked with them, so both you and your boss know things are managed while you are gone.

-Make a to-do list of things to complete at the office before leaving and prioritize it.
+Make a to-do list of things to complete at work before leaving and prioritize it.
 You don’t want to leave the critical jobs for the last couple of days.

 Put straightening up as the last item on your list.
-You’ll add to your stress if you go on vacation with your office in disarray.
-Declutter as you work each task, then clean off the desk entirely on the last day.
+You’ll add to your stress if you go on vacation with your workspace in disarray.
+Declutter as you work on each task, then clean off the desk entirely on the last day.